 Deep Water Wave - a wave with a depth/wavelength ratio greater than one-half;

-Diffraction - the behavior of a wave when encounters a barrier or obstacle.
+Diffraction - the behavior of a wave when it encounters a barrier or obstacle;

 Dispersion - the tendency of longer waves to travel faster than shorter waves due to the proportionality between wave phase speed and wavelength;